The adiabatic limit of Schr\"odinger operators on fibre bundles: Introduction

-The aim of this paper is study the general structure behind the approximations that are made in the works above in order to answer their respective questions.
+The aim of this paper is to study the structure behind many of the specific results above and the various approximation techniques used to prove them.
+We will develop a general method, inspired by ideas that were originally introduced in the analysis of magnetic Schr\"odinger operators~\cite{HeSj1, HeSj2, PSTpeierl} and the Born-Oppenheimer approximation~\cite{MaSo, PSTspace}.
+These will be cast into a new form suited to our geometric context.
 We identify natural conditions on the geometry and the operator in question for the validity of such approximations and refine them by deriving expansions to arbitrary powers of $\eps$.
-We will not try to emulate or generalise all the details of the previous literature, but we will see that some of the reasoning behind these results may be applied to a very wide class of problems.
-We will show how the general approximation scheme we derive here can be used to expand and unify the large literature on thin tubes around submanifolds, often called \enquote{quantum waveguides}, in another work~\cite{HLT}.
-The strength of the method also allows for the study of nodal sets of eigenfunctions and their limits.
-We will provide a qualitative and quantitative analysis of the limiting behaviour of these sets in~\cite{LaNod}, based on the thesis~\cite{Lam}, where we connect this to various questions on the nodal count and the relation of the nodal set to the boundary in the spirit of~\cite{FrKr, GrJe, Jer, JerDiam}.
+Our results will lead to generalizations of many specific results in the literature, although here we will focus on the general reasoning behind these results, rather than trying to emulate them in full technical detail.
+We show how the general approximation scheme we derive here can be used to expand and unify the large literature on thin tubes around submanifolds, often called \enquote{quantum waveguides}, in another work in collaboration with Haag~\cite{HLT}.
+There we also examine several new examples.
+The strength of our method also allows for the study of nodal sets of eigenfunctions and their limits.
+The limiting behaviour of these sets is studied by the first author in~\cite{LaNod, Lam}.
+This addresses various questions on the nodal count and the relation of the nodal set to the boundary, studied also in~\cite{FrKr, GrJe, JerDiam, Jer, KreTu}.
+For small, simple eigenvalues conditions are found under which the nodal set of an eigenfunction must intersect the boundary and for $B=S^1$ this set shown to be isotopic to a disjoint union of fibres.

 Better understanding of the underlying adiabatic structure should prove fruitful also for those problems we do not explicitly treat here.
 In particular a generalisation of our method to the Hodge Laplacian on differential forms is rather natural.
-We will discuss the related literature in more detail at the end of section~\ref{sect:thm}, after stating our main results.
+We will discuss the related literature in more detail at the end of Section~\ref{sect:thm}, after stating our main results.